ScottStevenWhite/swan-health/README.md

    - Never let eco or budget optimizations override **medical constraints**.

 8. **Hit caloric & macro targets for each family member**
-   - The algorithm treats each person as a separate **constraint set**:
+   - Treat each person as a **separate constraint set**:
      - Calories, macros (and later, key micros) must be satisfied per person, using shared meals and portioning rules.
+   - Avoid obviously bad allocations (e.g., toddler getting a larger portion than the parent).

 9. **Use the kitchen equipment you actually own**
    - Recipes carry equipment tags.